PratikGajane/PratikGajane.github.io/_pages/publications.md

 <font size = 5> Publications </font>

-*  Pratik Gajane.
-Local Differential Privacy for Sequential Decision Making in a Changing Environment.</i> In AAAI Privacy-Preserving Artificial Intelligence (PPAI), 2023.
+*  Pratik Gajane. <i>Local Differential Privacy for Sequential Decision Making in a Changing Environment.</i> In AAAI Privacy-Preserving Artificial Intelligence (PPAI), 2023.

 * Danil Provodin, Pratik Gajane, Mykola Pechenizkiy and Maurits Kaptein. <i>[An Empirical Evaluation of Posterior Sampling for Constrained Reinforcement Learning](https://arxiv.org/abs/2209.03596).</i> In the Reinforcement Learning for Real Life Workshop at NeurIPS, 2022.